Aguasabon Falls, Ontario

 Aguasabon Falls in April 2012

-Aguasabon Falls is another of the impressive waterfalls in Ontario near the Lake Superior shoreline.
+Aguasabon Falls is another impressive waterfall in Ontario, located near the Lake Superior shoreline.
 A very short distance from the Transcanadian Highway 17, you can find Aguasabon Falls dropping 110′ into a gorge, which then turns sharply and heads downstream into Lake Superior.

-It’s an impressive sight, though it is a bit difficult to get a full view of the falls with the trees in view.
+It’s an impressive sight, although it is a bit difficult to get a full view of the falls with the trees in the way.
 And yet the geology around the falls is stunning.
 There’s something about the rock formations around Lake Superior that is amazing, and Aguasabon Falls doesn’t disappoint.

-It’s very close to the Transcanadian Highway, and it’s also a very short hike to the falls.
+It’s very close to the Trans-Canada Highway, and a short hike to the falls.
 If you’d like to explore further down the gorge, you can also drive down a few other roads and explore the creek/river, where you’ll find Lower Aguasabon Falls.
 It’s nowhere near as tall as Aguasabon Falls, though it’s a great way to see both Lake Superior and the river.

 1. From Transcanadian Highway 17 in Terrace Bay, turn right onto Augasabon Gorge Road (assuming that you are headed east initially).